aymen-mahmoudi/2D-BZ-Viewer/README.md

 ## Support and Contributing
 If you encounter any issues, please open an issue on GitHub.
 For confidential matters, feel free to email me directly.
 Suggestions and ideas for enhancing the scripts or adding features are warmly appreciated!

-## Acknowledgment

-Special thanks to Geoffroy Kremer for testing and verifying the formula.